colinhacks/zod/README.md

 # Usage

 Zod is a validation library designed for optimal developer experience.
+It's a Typescript-first schema declaration library with rigorous (and correct!) inferred types, incredible developer experience, and a few killer features missing from the existing libraries.

 - It takes advantage of Typescript generic inference to statically infer the types of your schemas, eliminating the need to define static types and runtime validators separately.
+- Eliminates the need to keep static types and runtime validators in sync by hand
 - It has a composable, declarative API that makes it easy to define complex types concisely.
 - Schemas are immutable.
 All methods return a new schema instance.

+Zod was also designed with some core principles designed to make all declarations as non-magical and developer-friendly as possible:

+- All fields are required unless explicitly marked as optional (just like Typescript!)
+- Schemas are immutable; methods (i.e. `.optional()` return a new instance.
+- Zod schemas operate on a ["Parse, don't validate!"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) basis!

 ## Primitives